Alexander Lobanov (serial killer): Early life

 Alexander Leonidovich Lobanov was born in Perm in 1979, the second of two children.
 He grew up in an average family, with his dad being a teacher and his mother looking after the children, and displayed no deviant or violent behavior while growing up.
 This all changed in 1996, when his mother died from a brain tumor, with the trauma from this event leading to Lobanov developing emotional issues.

-A year later, he was drafted into the Russian Ground Forces and dispatched for military duty in Sakhalin.
-It is suspected that Lobanov suffered some sort of abuse at the hands of other soldiers, but as he refused to talk about his time there, this remains speculative.
+A year later, Lobanov was drafted into the Russian Ground Forces and dispatched for military duty in Sakhalin.
+It is suspected that Lobanov suffered some sort of abuse at the hands of other soldiers, but as he refused to talk about his time there, so this remains speculative.
 After completing his service, Lobanov returned to Perm, where he started behaving aggressively towards others and became very withdrawn.
 His father also noticed that he started exhibiting odd behavior, with one particular instance being him posing with two fellow soldiers brandishing an axe and staring into the camera.
 Around this time, he made several attempts to approach women, but was rejected each time and was even beaten up by the women's boyfriends if he pestered them.
 Subsequently, Lobanov became a misogynist and decided to start committing murders.

 Murders

 Lobanov's modus operandi consisted of seeking out pretty young girls and women in the Motovilikhinsky City District and approaching them to talk, often at night.
 If he perceived that the victim slighted him in any way, he would lure or force her into a crowded area (or, in the case of the last two victims, into his apartment), where he would attack.
-During the murders, he demonstrated a tendency for sadism: he inflicted a large number of injuries on the victims; intentionally prolonged their suffering by inflicting superficial and non-fatal wounds; mutilated their faces and raped them.
+During the murders he demonstrated a tendency for sadism, inflicting a large number of injuries on the victims, intentionally prolonging their suffering by inflicting superficial and non-fatal wounds, mutilating their faces, and raping them.

 The first murder occurred on October 4, 1999, when he met a 32-year-old woman in a courtyard on Raboche-Krestyanskaya Street and drank some beer with her.
 At some point, she suggested that Lobanov beat up two men in her apartment, but he refused, after which the woman began to make rude remarks about him.
 Enraged, Lobanov hit her several times with his fists and a glass bottle, then dragged her into a garage where he raped her, cut her carotid artery and severed her jugular vein with the broken bottle shards.
 He then beat her up one last time and left her to bleed to death.

 The next crime occurred on October 11, not far from the first crime scene.
 Using the same method, Lobanov met up with a 23-year-old woman on Chernyshevsky Street and offered to accompany her on a walk.
 After some time, he invited her to visit his apartment, but she refused.
 After this, Lobanov lured her to the Iskra Cinema, where he raped, beat and strangled her to death with a belt.